kluete/adag/README.md

 * balancing CPU core load... but since data hopping cores means cash flushes/resyncs, it's a hard problem with computational nodes whose cost can't be quatified ahead of time

+## Misc Notes

+IDag's virtual interface *may* have a cost, but I won't fiddle with it until I get profiler reports.